Machilipatnam Port: History

+Nara Chandrababu Naidu, the then Chief Minister of Andhra Pradesh inaugurated the pylon.

 The port was originally expected to begin its operations by 2021.
 Navayuga Engineering Company Limited bagged the project to develop the port on a build-own-operate-transfer basis.

 After the YSR Congress party came into power in Andhra Pradesh state in 2019, the project was handed to RITES and was asked to submit a DPR for the same by December 2019.
 The works were expected to begin by 2020.

 There is a proposal to develop a mega thermal power plant near Machilipatnam during 11th Five Year Plan.
 It is proposed to construct of 2 Nos.
 General cargo berth and 1 OSV berth in Phase 1 Depth of the Channel: 12.80 Mt with ship handled capacity is 65000 DWT and port anticipated handling capacity.